saraozn/tp/docs/DeveloperGuide.md

 1. Property agent identifies the specific criteria of properties or customer he wants.
 2. Property agent enters the criteria he wants.
-3. Property agent views the entity with that fulfills his criteria.
+3. Property agent views the entity with that fulfills his criteria.<br>
 Use case ends.

 Extension:<br>